ethan4768/blog/src/content/bookmarks/2024-12/building-effective-ai-agents-best-practices-and-workflows-from-anthropic.md

 ---
-title: Building Effective AI Agents: Best Practices and Workflows from Anthropic
+title: "Building Effective AI Agents: Best Practices and Workflows from Anthropic"
 slug: building-effective-ai-agents-best-practices-and-workflows-from-anthropic
+description: |
-description: Anthropic shares insights on building effective agents using AI and LLMs.
+  Anthropic shares insights on building effective agents using AI and LLMs.
 Explore practical advice and workflows for developers to create agentic systems, emphasizing simplicity, composability, and the right use of frameworks for successful integration into applications.
 tags:
   - AI
   - dev